-We will always seek the landowner’s permission before foraying, and provide a list of fungi found.
+We always seek the landowner’s permission before foraying, and provide a list of fungi found.

-We will explain to the owner the reasons for the foray.
+We explain to the owner the reasons for the foray.

-We will only collect minimum quantities sufficient for analysis and identification.
+We only collect minimum quantities sufficient for analysis and identification.

-We will minimise disturbance to the leaf litter, logs, soil and other features.
+We minimise disturbance to the leaf litter, logs, soil and other features.

 Ancient woodlands and natural grasslands can contain a rich variety of different types of fungi and may include rare species.
 Particular care will be taken when collecting from these sites.

 Dogs are not allowed on Forays.
 They are prohibited on many of the sites that we study (private land, SSSIs and Nature Reserves).

 Children (under 18) are very welcome, but must be accompanied by an adult.
 The sites are rarely suitable for pushchairs.

 Please note we are not insured to comment on the edibility of fungi.

 Lyme disease (Lyme borreliosis), is a bacterial infection spread to humans by infected ticks, particularly deer ticks, which are increasingly common in the UK countryside.
-Lyme disease can often be treated effectively if it’s detected early.
+Lyme disease can be treated effectively if it’s detected early.
 However, if not treated or if treatment is delayed, there is a risk of developing severe and long-lasting symptoms.